If you ever need to cancel or postpone an Instance or Event, there are a number of actions and considerations to be made.

 - Take your Events/Instances off sale

-- Decide on your message to customers
+- Decide your message to customers

 - Issue refunds/exchanges

-- Report on lost income
+Report on lost income

 Take your Event/Instance off sale